 Orton-Gillingham

-The foundation of the academic program is the Orton-Gillingham Approach, which provides guiding principles for instruction and emphasizes multisensory techniques that involve the auditory, visual, tactile, and kinesthetic pathways.
-Although Swift School's intensive reading and language arts instruction is the foremost consideration, the subjects of math, social studies, and science are also taught using principles of the approach.
-OGA Fellows Natalie Felix and Jocelyn Gasaway are on staff at Swift.
+The foundation of our immersive academic program is the Orton-Gillingham Approach, which provides guiding principles for instruction and emphasizes multisensory techniques that engage the auditory, visual, tactile, and kinesthetic pathways.

 OG Coursework & Swift's Teachers